Hammerling-Research-Group/puff/README.md

 ⚠️ *Development is active, with changes occurring daily.* ⚠️

 The puff package implements a computationally efficient Gaussian puff atmospheric dispersion model.
 A fast version of this [already exists in Python](https://github.com/rykerfish/FastGaussianPuff).
 This current effort, then, is to develop something similar in R.

+In process of updating now that package is live on CRAN.